WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 * It actually depends on the surrounding pressure but it's indeed the value you know at "normal" pressure.
 * If you heat water at this temperature it will vaporize, don't get me wrong.
 If that were the end of it though, it means drying your hair after a shower or your clothes after a downpour, would require to heat them to 100°C... imagine the horror.

-Clearly, the definition we've been told in school doesn't account for evaporation and there's more than meet the eye.
+Clearly, the definition we've been told in school doesn't account for evaporation and there's more than meets the eye.

 Hopefully, by the end you'll have a better understanding of the many common phenomenons that are involved in this.